 In telling his story, Francisco goes back to his childhood, growing up in a Latino neighborhood.
 Most of his friends were Catholic, and although his family was Lutheran and went to church regularly, something didn’t feel quite right to him.

 “We went to church, but my father was always saying things like ‘Remember, Jesus was a Jew,’” Francisco said.

 After Francisco went away to college, he had a discussion one day with a Portuguese professor about his last name.
 She told him that his surname was taken by Portuguese Jews many of whom had been forced to convert to Catholicism by the Inquisition, and many of these Conversos fled to Latin America to escape persecution.

 There were other clues.
 His grandmother lit candles on Friday nights.
-She taught the family that dairy and milk were not to be mixed and that shellfish were to be avoided.
+She taught the family that dairy and meat were not to be mixed and that shellfish were to be avoided.
 Pork was eaten apologetically.
 Christmas and Easter were not celebrated with joy, but with what can only be described as an obligation, as if performing a chore.
 And when Francisco’s father died, Francisco followed family tradition: no clergy were present at the funeral and no Christian iconography was put on the gravestone.

 Exploring His Jewish Ancestry

 He began to explore his Portuguese roots and studying more about Judaism.
 Shortly afterward, he saw an article in OUT Magazine about 23andMe’s research.
 Francisco decided to get tested as a way to not just contribute to research, but also explore his own ancestry.

 His results indicated Iberian ancestry, but also he saw that his paternal haplotype was shared by 20-to-30 percent of Sephardic Jews.